Back Acne Treatment: Everything You Should Know

 Can I combine different acne treatments?

-Many treatments work synergistically when properly combined.
+Many treatments are synergistic when combined appropriately.
 Benzoyl peroxide pairs well with topical antibiotics, while retinoids complement oral medications.
 However, avoid using multiple drying agents simultaneously without medical guidance.

 Why does my back acne seem worse than my face acne?